 When it comes to picking out a beer to drink, I am often intimidated.
-There are so many choices that I often feel confused.
+There are so many choices.
 I know what I like, and tend to stick to that style.
 That was until I read Food on Tap: Cooking with Craft Beer by Lori Rice.
 I feel like my world has been expanded beyond drinking beer.
 I cannot wait to jump into cooking more often with craft beer.
 This recipe for Amber Ale French Onion Soup Dip has quickly become a favorite as well as a few recipes in the book.

 Besides the recipes, one of the things I really enjoyed in Lori’s book was one of the beginning chapters on the different styles of beer to use with the recipes.
 This section really helped explain each beer to me in depth which is something I have been wanting to learn.
 As I mentioned, I am often intimidated when it comes to ordering or buying beer, and after learning more about the different types, my mind was put at ease.
 Lori writes about so many new to me beers such as barleywine or Chile beer that I am eager to really get out there in the new year and try them all.